strad_bar

 Frank has long been fascinated with finding the “ultimate” acoustic guitar.
 His quest started with a scientific exploration of the Stradivarius phenomenon and has led him through some of the finest acoustic instruments in the world.
 As he experimented with these instruments, he observed some intriguing physical differences and similarities within their sound-producing properties.

 Most guitarists agree that older guitars sound better than newer ones.
 But Frank drilled down to the next level.
 WHY do they sound better?
-One reason – Your guitar was a tree for a lot longer than it has been a guitar.
+One reason is that your guitar was a tree for a lot longer than it has been a guitar.
 The cellular polymer properties of the wood are still acting like a tree which, while optimum for resisting gale force winds, is not conducive to producing the best musical sound.

-So the question is, how can I take my not-so-old guitar and make it forget that it’s a tree, sooner rather than later?
+So the question is, how can I take my not-so-old guitar/mandolin/violin etc. and make it forget that it’s a tree, sooner rather than later?
+How can I take my beloved newer instrument and make it sound to me now like it will, or better than it will to my grandchildren’s grandchildren someday?

 What is it?

-The AO1 Process™ is a proprietary, multi-stage process that reconfigures the properties of the wood of a guitar, relative to its performance as a musical instrument.
-It is a precision-tested and calibrated system that affects each guitar differently, based on the intrinsic qualities of the wood of that instrument.
+The AO1 Process™ is a patented, multi-stage process that reconfigures the properties of the wood of a guitar, relative to its performance as a musical instrument.
+It is a precision-tested and calibrated system that targets and affects each guitar differently, based on the intrinsic qualities of the wood of that instrument.

 To simplify a complex and precision-oriented system – The AO1 Process™ “ages” the wood in a specific pattern, optimized to the unique sound-producing properties of a given instrument.